 William Andrew Knox was the second of three sons born to William and Jessie Knox in Auckland on 14 November 1893.

-From 20 March 1911, Knox would undertake his Compulsory Military service obligation, serving with “A” Battery of the New Zealand Field Artillery (NZFA) until his enlistment into the NZEF on 13 August 1914.
+From 20 March 1911, Knox undertook his Compulsory Military service obligation, serving with “A” Battery of the New Zealand Field Artillery (NZFA) until his enlistment into the NZEF on 13 August 1914.
 Embarking on the Main Body of the NZEF on 15 October 1914, Knox served at Gallipoli, where he was slightly injured.
 Continuing to serve in the NZFA for the duration of the war, Knox attained the rank of Lieutenant on 16 October 1916 and was Mentioned in Dispatches.
-Struck off the Strength of the NZEF on22 May 1919, Knox was transferred to the Reserve of officers but would not undertake any further military training until 1939.
-Knox’s brother Trevor would serve within the NZ Rifle Brigade during this conflict and passed away due to disease on 9 July 1918.
+Struck off the Strength of the NZEF on22 May 1919, Knox was transferred to the Reserve of officers but did not undertake any further military training until 1939.
+Knox’s brother Trevor served within the NZ Rifle Brigade during this conflict and passed away due to disease on 9 July 1918.

-Working as a commercial traveller during the interbellum, Knox would apply and be accepted for the Special Force assembled in 1939.
+Working as a commercial traveller during the interbellum, Knox applied and was accepted for the Special Force assembled in 1939.
 Posted as a troop Subaltern in the 5th Field Regiment and despite being a fit and able 46-year-old, unlike most younger officers who had remained current through Territorial service, Knox struggled to learn and adapt to the more modern weapons and gunnery practices.
 Unable to cope, Knox applied to be released from the Special Force and be reassigned to an administrative role.